Bilingual Program

 Ideal for advanced beginners with basic knowledge of Chinese.

-Introduces children to the Chinese language and culture through E-Chinese (online textbook, first grade level), in addition to
+Introduces children to the Chinese language and culture through My First Chinese Reader 快乐儿童华语 (textbook, simplified, Volume 2), in addition to

 • use of visual images and audios as cue for oral language production